wilvk/blog-hugo/content/posts/troubleshooting-a-dotnet-vim-plugin.md

 ## understanding

 There are quite a lot of variations of .Net now.
-It's an entire ecosystem of different flavours - similar in some ways to the Linux Distro ecosystem (although not as diverse).
+It's an entire ecosystem of different flavours - similar to the Java ecosystem (although not as diverse).
 What I understand now is that these flavors consist of:

 - dotnet core
 - dotnet-core-sdk